 CMHC is Canada’s national housing agency.
 For over 70 years CMHC has shared a wealth of knowledge and housing expertise to help create an informed and reassured homeownership experience for Canadians.

-For more homebuying tips, contact me or visit CMHC's interactive Step by Step Guide at www.cmhc.ca.
+For more homebuying tips, visit CMHC's interactive Step by Step Guide at www.cmhc.ca.
 CMHC is Canada's largest provider of mortgage loan insurance, helping Canadians buy a home with a minimum down payment starting at 5%.
 Ask your mortgage professional about CMHC.